Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 III.
 The behavior of the heroes during the attack of the Tatars

-Not from a timid dozen, brave, decisive, capable of resisting the enemy.
-I broke the agreement - not to disperse; behaves like a coward and a traitor).
+Not a timid person, brave, decisive, able to resist the enemy.
+I broke the agreement - not to leave; behaves like a coward and a traitor).

 IV.
 In captivity